A Complete Guide to Open Source Software

 The Rancher community helps make Kubernetes accessible to everyone.
 Their contributions focus on simplifying the complexities of Kubernetes, making it easier for more organizations to adopt and benefit from this technology.

-Top Open Source Projects: Machine Learning
+Top Open Source Projects: Machine Learning and AI

 TensorFlow